Cheaper Home Batteries Program

 What is the Cheaper Home Batteries Program?

 The Cheaper Home Batteries Program is a $7.2 billion Federal Government initiative that helps Australians take control of their energy storage.
-You can qualify for around 30% off the upfront cost of battery installations, currently up to $3,100 off a typical 10 kWh system.
-The program runs until 2030, with rebate rates declining every six months from May 2026.
+You can qualify for around 30% off the upfront cost of battery installations, currently up to $2,516 off a typical 10 kWh system.
+The program runs until 2030, with rebate rates declining every six months.

 How much can I save with the rebate?